 Pennsylvania´s Seat Belt Usage Rate

-Seat belt usage rose to 87.9 percent in 2013, higher than the previous rate of 83.5 percent in 2012.
-Even though Pennsylvania has a secondary seat belt law, our state’s seat belt rate is among the highest nation and has increased 15 percent over the last 10 years.
+The seat belt usage rate was 84% in 2014.
+The trend has remained fairly steady for the past 5 years.
+Pennsylvania’s rate is among the highest among states with secondary seat belt laws.
 National statistics show that for every one percent increase in seat belt usage, eight to 12 lives can be saved on the highways.

 What Groups of People Are Not Buckling Up?